tylerneylon/video-scripts/learn_lua_in_an_hour/part17.md

 can call it directly from the shell without having to consciously use the Lua interpreter.

-*[Editor's note: In this part of the script, the code blocks have line numbers since the script describes different sections of the code out of order.
-The entire Lua script is on this page (in pieces); any missing line numbers are for blank lines.
+*[Editor's note: In this part of the tutorial, the code blocks have line numbers since these blocks are described out of order.
+They make up a single Lua script, all of which is on this page (in pieces); any missing line numbers are for blank lines.
 The source for this Lua script, with modifications from the next part of the tutorial, is